licy02/ustc/README.md

 (4)**Access Guide**: USTC-GPT can provide professional visit guides and services, including scenic spot visits, canteen recommendations, etc., to introduce the history and current development of USTC.

 ## Data
+Initially, we collected raw data from campus websites, forums, official accounts, etc. Main souces are as follows:

-(1)**Official websites**, including the website of every department, the Academic Affairs Office, Treasury Division etc., mainly focusing on the introduction, faculty, news and notices.
+(1)Official websites, including the information of faculty, news and notices of departments.

-(2)**Entrance Guide** for fresh students, editted by several senior students.
+(2)Entrance Guide for freshers, editted by senior students.

-(3)**Social Media**: including Courses' Reviews Platform(评课社区)，Nan Qi Teapot(南七茶馆), zhihu, mainly focusing on useful blogs and comments related to USTC's campus life.
+(3)Social Media: including Courses' Reviews Platform, Nan Qi Forum, mainly focusing on useful blogs and comments instructive to USTC's campus life.

+The raw data is stored with a unique ID, which avoids the confusion caused by repetitive data.

 ## Technical Route
-Combined with vector database and efficient parameter fine-tuning, explored and realized the method of retrieval-augmented generation (RAG) to reduce hallucinations of LLMs.
+We combined the technique of vector database with efficient parameter fine-tuning, explored and realized the method of retrieval-augmented generation (RAG) to reduce hallucinations of LLMs.

-**Vector databases** (Milvus) are used to expand the knowledge boundaries of large language models.
+**Vector databases** are used to expand the knowledge boundaries of large language models, which was implemented on Milvus.
-The efficient **parameter fine-tuning** method is used to make the model more suitable for the actual situation of the school.
+The efficient **parameter fine-tuning** method makes the model more suitable for the actual situation of the school.
+We generated finetuning datasets and finetuned on LoRA.

 <img width="480" alt="technical route" src="https://github.com/licy02/ustc/assets/108739057/f11fa52c-7aab-4b6b-97b2-4abc2790350e">